Urigo/angular-meteor/packages/angular2-meteor/README.md

 ### Typings

+There are to two major ways to install declaration files:
+- by installing NPM packages;
+- by using `typings` utility.

+A lot of NPM packages already contain typings internally, if not, you can find almost all typings in the DefinitelyTyped repository.
+For example, to install `jquery` typings from there, run `npm install @types/jquery`, and then add a reference at the top of your main ts-file: `/// <reference types="@types/jquery" />`.

+As for Meteor typings, there is a special NPM that contains only its typings as well:
+`meteor-typings`.
+So install `meteor-typings` package and add typings reference as described above.

-To add declaration files of any global 3-party JavaScript library including Meteor itself (so called ambient typings), we recommend to use the [`typings`](https://github.com/typings/typings) utility, which is designed to search across and install typings from `DefinitelyTyped` and own typings registries.
+Another one way to add declaration files of any global 3-party JavaScript library including Meteor itself, is to use the [`typings`](https://github.com/typings/typings) utility.
+This tool is designed to search across and install typings not only from `DefinitelyTyped` but also own typings registries, which may be helpful in may cases.

 For example, to install Meteor declaration file run:
 ````
 npm install typings -g

-typings install registry:env/meteor --global
+typings install env~meteor --global
 ````

 For more information on Meteor typings, please read [here](https://github.com/meteor-typings/meteor).

-Please note that you don't need to worry about Angular 2's typings and typings of the related NPMs!
-TypeScript finds and checkes them in NPMs automatically.

 ## Babel